Zimbabwe: Gender equality

-Zimbabwe experiences high rates of domestic and sexual violence; the Zimbabwe National Statistics Office shows that rates are increasing.
-21 rapes are reported per day in Zimbabwe - a rate of 0.12 rapes per day per 100,000 people.
-As not all rapes are reported, the actual number is likely higher.
-Reported rape increased 42% between 2010 and 2016.
-Of all the violence against girls and women reported in Zimbabwe, 78% was inflicted by their spouse, father, or domestic partner.
-UNICEF reports show that one in three girls that grow up in Zimbabwe experience sexual assault before turning 18; this is further exacerbated by cultural norms such as child marriage.
-Young girls often run away with older men when their educational opportunities are limited or to escape a violent household.
-These incidents of domestic violence or young girls running away with older men are usually not investigated by police as men are viewed as superior to women in Zimbabwean culture and their role as the dominant person in the relationship is to discipline their spouse, often violently.
-There is an ingrained cultural norm that violence can be a show of power and love which makes ending domestic abuse in Zimbabwe difficult.
-The Zimbabwe Women's Lawyers Association is an organisation that is assisting the implementation of the legal framework, as defined in the 2013 constitution, to help women.
-The association provides programmes which help educate women on their rights and provides them with opportunities as a way of combating domestic and sexual violence.

 Culture

 Zimbabwe has many different cultures, with Shona beliefs and ceremonies being prominent.
 The Shona people have many types of sculptures and carvings.

 Zimbabwe first celebrated its independence on 18 April 1980.
 Celebrations are held at either the National Sports Stadium or Rufaro Stadium in Harare.
 The first independence celebrations were held in 1980 at the Zimbabwe Grounds.
 At these celebrations, doves are released to symbolise peace, fighter jets fly over, and the national anthem is sung.
 The flame of independence is lit by the president after parades by the presidential family and members of the armed forces of Zimbabwe.
 The president also gives a speech to the people of Zimbabwe which is televised for those unable to attend the stadium.
 Zimbabwe also has a national beauty pageant, the Miss Heritage Zimbabwe contest, which has been held annually since 2012.